by Diane Linsley

 Soon after my introduction to tonglen, I came across references to it in three other books.
 I took this remarkable coincidence as a sign, and I started practicing tonglen.
 I was amazed at the results.
 Tonglen doesn't get stale.
 In fact, it becomes more powerful and effective the longer we do it.

 Each of the books gave slightly different instructions for tonglen meditation.
 Here's how I do it.

 How to Do Tonglen

 Think about whatever is bothering you the most right now.
 Is it physical pain?
 A relationship issue?
 The fear of something in the future?
 Think of the person, thing or event that is causing your suffering.
 Notice how your body tenses when you think about it.
 Where is the tension?
 Is it in your stomach, your chest or your throat?
 Maybe it's throughout your whole body.

 Now that you are in touch with your pain, take a deep breath in through your nose, filling up your belly, then your chest, then your head (so to speak).
 As you breathe in, say in your mind, "Breathing in ___."
-Fill in the blank with the negative thought, emotion or experience.
+Fill in the blank with the negative thought or emotion.
 For example, if I'm feeling anxious about an upcoming event, I might say, "Breathing in fear of ___" or just "Breathing in anxiety."